Relatively Speaking (game show)

-Relatively Speaking is an American TV game show that aired in first-run syndication from September 5, 1988, to June 23, 1989.
+Relatively Speaking is an American game show that aired in first-run syndication from September 5, 1988, to June 23, 1989.

 The series was hosted by comedian John Byner, with John Harlan announcing (though Dean Goss filled in for Harlan during the next-to-last week).
 The object of the game was for four celebrities to identify a famous person who is related to an in-studio contestant.

 Playing on Byner's comedic skills, before each day's first game began, a video clip was shown of Byner impersonating a famous character (e.g., Indiana Jones) or person while explaining the rules of the game.

 Production

 Relatively Speaking was produced in Los Angeles.
 The series' production firms Kushner-Locke and The Maltese Companies.
 The show has a runtime of 30 minutes.
 John Byner hosted the show and John Harlan announced.
 Each time Byner tells contestants the game's rules, he humorously conveys it in a unique way by mimicking celebrities like Bing Crosby and John Wayne.
 Relatively Speaking aired in 96 markets.